-Objects fly, the dead make appearances, (something makes an appearance or is perceived) and people sometimes know things that they have no way of knowing through the five senses.
+Objects fly, the dead make appearances, (or something that is interpreted as the dead is perceived) and people sometimes know things that they have no way of knowing through the five senses.
 These strange things happened and still do.

 Hopefully this blog will not only help promote my book, Unbelievable: Investigations into Ghosts, Poltergeists, Telepathy, and Other Unseen Phenomena from the Duke Parapsychology Laboratory (Ecco, 2009), but like the blog for my last book, it will also become a resource for the subject.

-My previous books are: The Restless Sleep: Inside New York City’s Cold Case Squad, (Viking Press, 2005) Waiting for My Cats to Die: a morbid memoir, (St. Martin’s Press, 2001) and Cyberville: Clicks, Culture and the Creation of an Online Town (Warner Books, 1998).
+My most recent book is Imperfect Harmony: Finding Happiness Singing with Others (Algonquin Books, 2014).
+My books before that are: The Restless Sleep: Inside New York City’s Cold Case Squad, (Viking Press, 2005) Waiting for My Cats to Die: a morbid memoir, (St. Martin’s Press, 2001) and Cyberville: Clicks, Culture and the Creation of an Online Town (Warner Books, 1998).

 I’m also an occasional contributor to the NPR show, All Things Considered.
 And my personal blog is here.